google/cadvisor/docs/storage/influxdb.md

  -storage_driver_password
  # Use secure connection with database.
 False by default
  -storage_driver_secure
- # Duration before Cadvisor push data to InfluxDB.
-Default is '1m'
+ # Writes will be buffered for this duration, and committed to the non memory backends as a single transaction.
+Default is '60s'
  -storage_driver_buffer_duration
 ```